sebivenlo/postrest/README.md

 # postrest
-no pojo fidling when the database can do the major parts of the work
+No pojo fidling when the database can do the major parts of the work

+This project uses out of the box postgres functioinality.
+The demo project is built with the standard jee (version 8, but 7 would do) API.
+The demo runs on payara5 without modification.

 [PostgreSQL](https://www.postgresql.org/) has very powerfull json(b) functionality
 built in.
 This project takes advantage of this by having postgresql do the heavy lifting